 As you know, we can’t help but test every single VPN service provider that gets within our reach and decide whether it can provide you with an airtight level of security or not and after security issues are out of the way, we can focus on speed and see how fast the connections can get.

-Since security tests can sometimes be inaccurate, we’ve decided to use three tools for this assessment: IPX, ipleak and BrowserLeaks, each of which is widely available for anyone to try.
+Since security tests can sometimes be inaccurate, we’ve decided to use three tools for this assessment: IPX, ipleak and BrowserLeaks, each of which was mentioned in our comprehensive article.
 This is a very important aspect of the tools we use since they allow other users to repeat our tests and compare their results to ours or discuss them with other users.

 Speed tests will be performed with Netflix’s fast.com service, since it can tell you exactly how fast your connection is, without any additional tech gibberish.